mpavlou/samplesizedev/README.md

 # $sim is the sample size calculated by simulation
 # $rvs is the sample size calculated using the approach of Riley et al. (2019) (RvS formula Criterion 1 - overfitting)
 # $analytical_corrected is the sample size after applying bias reduction to Riley's calibration formula
+# Note the Monte Carlo simulation error on the appearing plot

 ```

 The sample size calculated using simulation is n$sim=500 which corresponds to CS=0.9.
 In comparison,